MicrosoftDocs/biztalk-docs/biztalk/core/how-to-modify-group-settings.md

 ms.suite: ""
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-f1_keywords:
-  - "Bts10.settings.group"
 ms.assetid: fe0cbeb8-23d6-45cf-8535-c989914f5124
 caps.latest.revision: 24
 author: "MandiOhlinger"
 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Modify Group Settings
+# How to update the BizTalk group settings
 Using the Settings Dashboard, you can modify the configuration information used across all machines in a given BizTalk group.
 This topic provides the step-by-step procedure to modify the group-level performance settings in [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].
 These settings are applicable for all the machines in a given group.

 > [!NOTE]
 >  You can also modify the host and host instance settings.
 For more information, see [How to Modify Host Settings](../core/how-to-modify-host-settings.md) and [How to Modify Host Instance Settings](../core/how-to-modify-host-instance-settings.md).

  The current BizTalk Server settings can be exported to an XML file.
 Later, you can import those settings to the Settings Dashboard instead of setting up new values.
-For information about how to import the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] settings, see [How to Import BizTalk Settings Using Settings Dashboard](../core/how-to-import-biztalk-settings-using-settings-dashboard.md) and [How to Import BizTalk Settings Using BTSTask](../core/how-to-import-biztalk-settings-using-btstask.md).
-For information about how to export the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] settings, see [How to Export BizTalk Settings Using Settings Dashboard](../core/how-to-export-biztalk-settings-using-settings-dashboard.md) and [How to Export BizTalk Settings Using BTSTask](../core/how-to-export-biztalk-settings-using-btstask.md).
+For information on importing or exporting the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] settings, see [Import or export BizTalk Settings Using Settings Dashboard](how-to-import-biztalk-settings-using-settings-dashboard.md) and [Import or export BizTalk Settings Using BTSTask](how-to-import-biztalk-settings-using-btstask.md).

 ## Prerequisites
- To perform this operation, you must be logged on as a member of the BizTalk Server Administrators group.
+ To perform this operation, you must be signed in as a member of the BizTalk Server Administrators group.

-### To modify the group-level settings
+## Update the group-level settings

 1. In the **BizTalk Server Administration Console**, expand [!INCLUDE[btsBizTalkServerAdminConsoleui](../includes/btsbiztalkserveradminconsoleui-md.md)], right-click **BizTalk Group**, and then click **Settings**.